apache/druid/docs/content/querying/lookups.md

 ## URI namespace update

-The remapping values for each namespaced lookup can be specified by json as per
+The remapping values for each Namespace lookup can be specified by json as per

 ```json
 {